How to say gyoza

 Gyoza is a Japanese dumpling that is typically filled with a mixture of ground pork, cabbage, and various seasonings.
 As with any traditional dish, there are specific cooking techniques that can help you achieve the best results when making gyoza at home.

-See also How to pronounce charade
+See also How to fit a saddle

 1. Filling Preparation